Particular/Workshop.NServiceBus/exercises/07/readme.md

 ### Step 1

-- In the solution check the `Sales` endpoint, specifically the class `PlaceOrderHandler`.
+- In the solution, take a look at the `Sales` endpoint, specifically the class `PlaceOrderHandler`.
   - It receives a `PlaceOrder` command.
   - It immediately publishes an `OrderPlaced` event.

-    For the Billign endpoint, it matters whether the order that was placed was for a *regular* or a *strategic* customer.
+For the Billing endpoint, it matters whether the order was for a *regular* or a *strategic* customer.
 As you can tell, the `Sales` endpoint has no knowledge of this.

 ### Step 2

 - Check the `Billing` endpoint, specifically the `OrderPlacedHandler`.
-  - It subscribed to the previously published `OrderPlaced` event.
+  - It is subscribed to the `OrderPlaced` event.
   - At this moment it does not differentiate between *regular* or *strategic* customers.

 ### Step 3